 Pedestrian collisions are on the rise across the county and San Diego County is no exception.
 From 2010-2016, there were 7,589 pedestrian involved collisions in San Diego which left more than 430 dead and 7,700 injured.
 Indeed, San Diego is a dangerous place for pedestrians.
 But what areas put pedestrians at the highest risk of being hit by a car?

-To find out, we collaborated with local data analysis and visualization firm 1point21 Interactive.
+To find out, our San Diego car accident lawyers collaborated with local data analysis and visualization firm 1point21 Interactive.
 We analyzed over 160,000 collision records and identified intersections where at least five pedestrian involved crashes occurred.
-These dangerous intersections – 218 in total – accounted 1,428 crashes, 1,488 total injuries and 42 fatalities.
+These dangerous intersections – 218 in total – accounted for 1,428 crashes, 1,488 total injuries and 42 fatalities.

 This list includes all locations where at least five pedestrian collisions occurred during the study period.
 The Pedestrian Danger Index (PDI) takes crash volume and injury severity into account for each intersection.

 |6||El Cajon Bl||Altadena Av||9||2||47|

 |11||Garnet Av||Mission Bl||11||0||40|